jeffhammond/jeffhammond.github.io/README.md

 Specific software packages that these papers have involved are denoted by **Software Name** in front of the citation.

+Note that my contribution to these packages varies from "nearly everything" to "student did all the work" to "literally nothing".
+In most cases, the relevant version control system will give you all the details, if you're interested.

 ### Reviews and High-level Presentations

 Venkatram Vishwanath, Thomas Uram, Lisa Childers, Hal Finkel, Jeff Hammond,  Kalyan Kumaran, Paul Messina and Michael E. Papka.